misakey/backend/gateway/README.md

   - `registry.misakey.dev/misakey/backend/gateway:preprod`
   - `registry.misakey.dev/misakey/backend/gateway:latest`

+:warning: Following command consider dns is the misakey.com app demo on production and pre-production.

 - Make sure the image you want to deploy exists
 - In the `gateway` root directory, run: